localstack/localstack-blog.github.io/content/2024-02-12-cloud-pods-local-to-ci-and-testcontainers/index.md

 ## "Talk is cheap.
 Show me the code.”

 We’ve mentioned some of the strong points of Cloud Pods.
 Let’s now see them deliver on those promises.
-You can follow along with all the examples by cloning the [demo repository](https://github.com/tinyg210/localstack-cloud-pods-demo).
+You can follow along with all the examples by cloning the [**demo repository**](https://github.com/localstack-samples/localstack-cloud-pods-blogpost-demo).

 ### Accelerating development and testing